 - 1 teaspoon vanilla extract

 - 2-4 tablespoons milk (coconut or almond)

 - 12 pecan or walnut halves for garnish

-- In a medium bowl whisk together coconut flour, baking powder and soda and spices.
-In a large bowl beat together eggs, sweet potato puree, vanilla extract, coconut oil and maple syrup until smooth.
+- In a medium bowl whisk together coconut flour, optional arrowroot powder, baking powder, cinnamon, pumpkin spice, and salt.
+In a large bowl beat together eggs, sweet potato puree, coconut oil, maple syrup, vanilla extract, and milk until smooth.

 - Add the flour mix to the wet mixture and stir until all lumps are gone.
 Fold in pecan or walnut pieces.